Description for new book, “Superstates”

-Here’s the blurb for Superstates: Empires of the Twenty-First Century, forthcoming from Polity in late 2022:
+Here’s the description for Superstates: Empires of the Twenty-First Century, forthcoming from Polity in late 2022.
+Read catalogue information here.

 In this century, the world will conduct an extraordinary experiment in government.
 In 2050, forty percent of the planet’s population will live in just four places: India, China, the European Union, and the United States.
 These are superstates — polities that are distinguished from normal countries by expansiveness, population, diversity, and complexity.